 Tanning oils claim they provide sun protection and maybe some of them really do.
 Nevertheless, wear a layer of sunscreen below that to block the harmful rays of the sun.
 And if your sun exposure exceeds 2 hours, then re-apply the sunscreen.

 2. Consume foods with high beta carotene

-Now I don’t mean taking tanning supplements for boosting your skin’s capacity to tan.
+Now I do not mean taking tanning supplements for boosting your skin’s capacity to tan.
 In that department, the research available is very limited and not trustworthy.
-So it’s best to avoid these supplements.
+So it is best to avoid these supplements.
 Instead, go for natural foods that contain a high level of beta carotene.

 What are these natural foods by the way?
 They include sweet potatoes, carrots, cantaloupe melon, and peppers.
 Even leafy green vegetables like spinach and kale are a great source of beta carotene.

 What beta carotene does is tans your skin without burning it.
 This particular pigment also contributes to making your skin less sensitive to the sun.